Tech Made Simple

 Location services are terribly convenient, letting apps know where you are and providing useful, location-specific information, from offering directions to looking up local restaurant reviews.
 However, keeping your iPhone's GPS running can quickly go through your battery power.
 You can tell when something on your phone is using location services by the arrow icon that appears in your menu bar at the top of the screen.
 If you'd like to save battery life, you have several options where location services are concerned.

 If you don't think an app needs access to location services, you can disable it entirely or limit when the app can use location services.
-Just open Settings > Privacy > Location Services, and find the apps you don't want to access location data.
+Just open Settings > Privacy & Security > Location Services, and find the apps you don't want to access location data.
 Click on the app and then specify whether you want it never to access location information, only access location information while you're using the app, or always access location information.
 If you are using a widget for an app, you can also choose whether the widget can access location information.

 In our opinion, the only apps you want with full access to location information, even when you aren't using the app, are navigation and weather apps.
 This lets navigation apps give you turn-by-turn directions even when they aren't on screen and lets weather apps notify you if a thunderstorm is headed your way.